nothingface0/gpuFI-4/README.md

 sudo docker kill $(sudo docker ps | grep aamodt | awk '{print($1)}')
 ```

-## Injection campaign execution and results
+## Injection campaigns

-After setting up everything described on the previous section, the fault injection campaign can be easily executed
-by simply running the campaign.sh script.
-The script eventually will go on a loop (until it reaches #RUNS cycles),
-where each cycle will modify the framework’s new parameters at gpgpusim.config file before executing the application.

-After completion of every batch of fault injections, a parser post-processes the output of the experiments one
-by one and accumulates the results.
-The final results will be printed when all the batches have finished and
-the script has quit.
-The parser classifies the fault effects of each experiment as Masked, Silent Data Corruption (SDC),
-or Detected Unrecoverable Error (DUE).
+gpuFI-4’s operation is based on the concept of _injection campaigns_.
+A campaign is composed of multiple executions (_runs_) of the same combination of:

+- a **GPU configuration**, i.e., a valid `gpgpusim.config` file,
+- a (properly modified) **CUDA executable**, and
+- a specific set of **executable arguments.**

+Before each execution starts, a bit of the target memory type and an execution cycle are selected randomly.
+During execution, when the randomly selected execution cycle is reached, the randomized bit of the target memory is flipped (_bitflip_) and the execution is resumed.
+In the case that the target memory is an L1 cache, the shared memory, local memory or a register, an SM is also selected at random.
+For the L2 cache, such a selection is not required, as L2 cache is shared among SMs.
+When execution ends, or when it exceeds a predetermined timeout, the results are collected and stored in a `results.csv` file.

+When gpuFI-4 selects a random SM, it limits the selection to those that are active during the executable’s execution.
+The same applies for the cycle, registers, constant memory, local memory and shared memory bits.

+To know the exact limits of the selection, an _analysis_ of the executable has to be performed.
+This analysis is done in two steps:

+1. Execution of the CUDA executable without fault injections.
+This creates a record of the total cycles that the kernels run for, as well as the simulation time.
+2. Execution of the CUDA executable in “profiling mode”.
+This mode extracts information on SM, register, shared memory, constant and local memory usage.
+This information is known on the last cycle of simulation, which is the reason why step 1 is needed.

+Once analysis is complete, a campaign can start, launching multiple executions, or “runs”, of the given executable with a randomized bitflip.

+Injection campaigns are managed by the `gpufi_campaign.sh` script.
+This script manages the execution of a whole injection campaign on a specific combination of CUDA executable, arguments and GPU configuration file.

+For each new run initiated by the script, a unique `run_id` is created.
+This is computed as the MD5 sum of:

+1. the full contents of the `gpgpusim.config` file,
+2. the full binary contents of the CUDA executable and
+3. the full string of arguments passed to the executable.

+The results of each run's bitflip are categorized as followed:

 - **Masked:** Faults in this category let the application run until the end and the result is identical to that of a fault-free execution.
-- **Silent Data Corruption (SDC):** The behavior of an application with these types of faults is the same as with masked faults but the application’s result is incorrect.
-These faults are difficult to identify as they occur without any indication that a fault has been recorded (an abnormal event such as an exception, etc.).
+- **Silent Data Corruption (SDC):** The application reaches the end of execution without error, but the data verification step fails.
-- **Detected Unrecoverable Error (DUE):** In this case, an error is recorded and the application reaches an abnormal state without the ability to recover.
+- **Detected Unrecoverable Error (DUE):** In this case, an error is recorded and the application reaches an abnormal state without the ability to recover (e.g., a crash).

-We additionally use the term “Performance” as a fault effect which is nothing but a Masked fault effect where the total cycles of the application are different from the fault-free execution.
+We additionally use the term “Performance” to label faults, which is actually just a Masked fault, which has the extra effect of leading to different total execution cycles of the application, compared to the fault-free execution.

 ## Available scripts